kronbichler/adaflo/README.md

 * A user-written C++ file that specifies the computational domain (grid) and boundary conditions.
-This gives the user control over the (limited) deal.II mesh generation capabilities, but also allows for reading meshes from mesh generators such as the ucd format created by Cubit.
-In addition, curved manifolds can be set this way.
+This gives the user control over the (limited) deal.II mesh generation capabilities, or alternatively allows for reading meshes from mesh generators such as the ucd format created by Cubit.
+In addition, curved manifolds can be set this way to make the flow solver and grid refinement align along these curves.

 * An input file with parameters for the fluids (density, viscosity), settings of the mesh (number of adaptive mesh levels), the time stepping, and solver